 I try in vain to concentrate.
-It is not like when i run on my usual race route of 10km for the last five years.
+It is not like when I run on my usual race route of 10km for the last five years.
 I am in front of a challenge for my muscles, my heart and my mind.
-I am little afraid.
+I am a little afraid.

 Somehow like this I am at my first half marathon.

 I have said to myself three months ago “Irini, do something extraordinary for you and for turning fifty !”

 Talking to myself, Ι realise that Ι am well prepared even since I am practising by myself.
 I am a runner but only a beginner in the long-distance races.
 I have been trained on slopes, Ι have been practising gradually by running 10k’s to 15k’s, then 18k’s up to 20k’s, Ι have taken good care of my nutrition, filling my body’s energy storage, Ι have asked for useful tips from runner friends with more experience in the long-distance races, Ι am well rested, Ι have slept well, Ι have my leggings pockets full of energy jellies for the last kilometre of the race.

 I centre myself and Ι am ready, concentrated on the challenge ahead, waiting for the bang!

 Tip No1: Κeep your strength, the route is demanding.

 Tip No2: Κeep your tempo steady, even on the downslopes, do not run faster.